elastic/terraform-provider-elasticstack/docs/resources/elasticsearch_index.md

 - `shard_check_on_startup` (String) Whether or not shards should be checked for corruption before opening.
 When corruption is detected, it will prevent the shard from being opened.
 Accepts `false`, `true`, `checksum`.
 - `sort_field` (Set of String) The field to sort shards in this index by.
 - `sort_order` (List of String) The direction to sort shards in.
 Accepts `asc`, `desc`.
+- `timeout` (String) Period to wait for a response.
+If no response is received before the timeout expires, the request fails and returns an error.
+Defaults to `30s`.
 - `unassigned_node_left_delayed_timeout` (String) Time to delay the allocation of replica shards which become unassigned because a node has left, in time units, e.g. `10s`
+- `wait_for_active_shards` (String) The number of shard copies that must be active before proceeding with the operation.
+Set to `all` or any positive integer up to the total number of shards in the index (number_of_replicas+1).
+Default: `1`, the primary shard.

 ### Read-Only